alcomposer/plugdata_wiki_wip/UI-Overlay-overview.md

 ![plugdata overlay origin](screenshots/plugdata_overlay_activity.png)

 #### 5) Connection - Direction
 Shows an arrow head in the direction of data flow.
-Objects can be placed anywhere on the patch, and can end above the object that is sending data / signal.
-This overlay allows the user to see quickly where the cable is sending to.
+This overlay allows the user to quickly see the direction of the cable.
+In plugdata, objects can be placed anywhere on the canvas, in some situations the receiving object can be placed higher than the sending object.

 ![plugdata overlay origin](screenshots/plugdata_overlay_direction.png)